aspose-barcode/Aspose.BarCode-API-References/english/java/com.aspose.barcode.barcodecontrol/captionui/_index.md

 ```

-Gets the text alignment of the caption.
+Gets the text TextAlignment alignment of the caption.

 **Returns:**
 [TextAlignment](../../com.aspose.barcode.generation/textalignment)